mmcfarland/civicapps-interview-project/README.md

    request tool
 3. Web browser and internet connection
 4. Command line terminal
-5. Running server, in the language preferred by the candidate
+5. Running server, in the language variant preferred by the candidate

 ## The interview